wp-plugins/miwoshop/readme.txt

 = Migration tools =

 You can migrate your data from WooCommerce, WP e-Commerce, Ready!
-Ecommerce, Jigoshop and eCommerce Product Catalog plugins within a couple of clicks.
+Ecommerce, Jigoshop, eCommerce Product Catalog, TheCartPress and MarketPress plugins within a couple of clicks.

 = Documentation =